nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### 1.3 Taskify Overview
 Taskify is a desktop app intended for university students, optimized for fast typists via a Command Line Interface (CLI).
-Taskify helps users keep track of their tasks with a a clean and simplistic interface.
+Taskify helps users keep track of their tasks with a clean and simplistic interface.

 ### 1.4 How to use this guide
 This Developer Guide is structured in a top-down manner, starting with the overall architecture of Taskify, followed